lnpassos/lnpassos/README.md

 ## Hi there! ✌️
 ### My name is Leonardo, welcome to my GitHub 🐈‍⬛
- I've been a Fullstack Developer for 3 years and have a degree in Systems Analysis and Development from UNISO - University of Sorocaba.
+ I've been a Fullstack Developer for 3 years and have a degree in Systems Analysis and Development from UNISO - University of Sorocaba. <br>
  I specialize in Web Development, RPA, Machine Learning, and Data Science.
 My skills include Python, JavaScript, PHP, Java, NodeJS, MySQL, MongoDB, RESTful API, Git, among others.

 <div>